yortus/asyncawait/README.md

 - A `then`-able object or promise.
 The function will suspend until the promise is settled.
 The promise's resolution value will become `await`'s return value.
 If the promise is rejected, `await` will raise an exception inside the function with the rejection value.
 - A [thunk](https://github.com/visionmedia/co#thunks-vs-promises).
 The thunk's result will become `await`'s return value.
 If the thunk returns an error, `await` will raise an exception inside the function with the error value.
 - A simple value, such as a number, string or null. `await` will return immediately with the value.
 - An array or [plain object](https://github.com/jeffomatic/deep#isplainobjectobject), whose elements are all awaitables.
-Note this definition allows deep object graphs.
-The function will suspend until all awaitables have produced their value, at which time `await` will return with a clone of the object graph with all promises and thunks replaced by their results.
+Note this definition is recursive and allows nested object graphs.
+The function will suspend until all nested awaitables have produced their value, at which time `await` will return with a clone of the object graph with all promises and thunks replaced by their results.
 If any promise is rejected or any thunk returns an error, then `await` will raise an exception inside the function with the rejection or error value.

-# Additional Considerations
+# Additional Coding Considerations
+### Parameters and Return values
+`async`-wrapped functions may accept arguments, return with or without a value, and throw exceptions just like ordinary functions.
+When a `return` statement is executed, the function's promise is resolved with the return value (which will be `undefined` if it is an expression-less `return`).

 ### Handling Errors and Exceptions
+Within `async`-wrapped functions, errors may be handled using ordinary `try/catch` blocks.
+This includes asynchronous errors that originate from any of the `await` operations.
+The exception object should also contain a useable stack trace.
+If an `async`-wrapped function has no error-handling logic, and an error occurs during execution (or an exception is explicitly thrown by the function), then the function's promise will be rejected with the exception value.

 ### Nesting and Composing Asynchronous Functions
+`async`-wrapped functions may be used as `await` expressions, since they return promises and are therefore [awaitable](#what-works-with-await).
+It follows that calls to `async`-wrapped functions may be arbitrarily nested and composed, and may be recursive.

 ### Obtaining Promises and Thunks
+In conventional Node.js code, asynchronous functions accept a callback as their last parameter and don't return any value.
+As such, calls to these functions are **not** [awaitable](#what-works-with-await).
+However, awaitable versions may be easily obtained using something like [`bluebird`'s](https://github.com/petkaantonov/bluebird/) [`promisifyAll()`](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisepromisifyallobject-target---object), or [thunkify](https://github.com/visionmedia/node-thunkify).

+### Using with TypeScript
+`asyncawait` is written in TypeScript (look in the [src folder](./src)), and includes a [type definition file](./asyncawait.d.ts).
+Go nuts!